MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 ![.NET MAUI App template.](images/maui-graph-select-project.png)

-> [!NOTE]
-> The .NET MAUI templates might not appear in Visual Studio if you also have .NET 7 Preview installed.
-For more information, see [.NET MAUI templates do not appear in Visual Studio](https://github.com/dotnet/maui/wiki/Known-Issues#net-maui-templates-do-not-appear-in-visual-studio).

 3. In the **Configure your new project** window, give your project a name, choose a location for it, and click the **Next** button:

 ![Name the new project.](images/maui-graph-name-project.png)